stnbu/MathChurch/README.md

 > M1 processors will also need to have `cmake`, `pango`, and `scipy`.

+## Install

+These commands should work.
+Reflect and refine to taste.

 ```
 brew install py3cairo ffmpeg
 [ $(uname -m) = "arm64" ] && brew install cmake pango scipy # untested